tcassar/autotrader-predictions/README.md

 ---
 ## Our Approach

 We studied the machine learning pipeline, and immediately built a model that worked brilliantly - however, we had a problem with data leakage.
-So, we restarted and did some in-depth data exploration (see `./exploration`).
+So, we restarted and did some in-depth data exploration (see [`./exploration`](https://github.com/tcassar/autotrader-predictions/tree/main/exploration)).

-We experimented with decision trees, random forests, and artificial neural networks.
+We experimented with decision trees, random forests, and artificial neural networks [`./models`](https://github.com/tcassar/autotrader-predictions/tree/main/models).
 We looked at published papers to see if regression or classification would be a better approach.
 We tried automated ML platforms such as [Edge Impulse](https://edgeimpulse.com/), and [FeatureTools](https://www.featuretools.com/) - an automated feature engineering platform.
 We looked at various forms of hyper-parameter optimisation and model evaluation.

 ---
 ## Achievements

 Selected to showcase our work, we presented our findings to AutoTrader and fellow finalists.
-The presentation, complete with slides and speaker notes, is available in `./slides`.
+The presentation, complete with slides and speaker notes, is available in [`./slides`](https://github.com/tcassar/autotrader-predictions/tree/main/slides).

 It was extremely interesting to see the approaches that the other teams had taken.
 Everyone had a different approach to feature engineering that came with their own positives and negatives.